New Student Frequently Asked QuestionsRoommates | Housing Process | Residence Halls | Student Fees | General Questions

 No, the first-year student residence halls do not have air conditioning.
 Window air conditioners will not be allowed unless the student has a medical accommodation.
 If you require one for a medical condition, please contact Academic Support Services.
 Transfer students who choose to live in Riverside, VanderZanden, Townhouses, The Carriage House, Michels and Gries will have air conditioning.

 What type of flooring will I find in my room?
 Do I need to bring carpet?

-The floors in Madelaine/Lorraine and Bergstrom are tile floors.
+The floors in Madelaine/Lorraine, Bergstrom and Sensenbrenner are tile floors with the exception of the triples in Sensenbrenner are carpeted floors.
 If you would like you may bring an area rug for your room.
 The floors in Burke are wood tile.
-The triple rooms in Sensenbrenner are carpeted, the double rooms are tile.

 Do you supply or rent out refrigerators?

 You may bring your own refrigerator as long as it’s under four cubic feet and there should only be one per room.
 Also, you may rent or buy a refrigerator from College Products – this is the same company that we get our lofts through.
 Remember to use the code SNCDP in order to access the site.

 What size refrigerator am I allowed to bring?